dailystory/docs/articles/changelog/2021/march.md

 ## March 4, 2021
 * Lead id not properly set for popover in campaign more than once
 * Contacts that come through the lead queue and are marked as spam
+* Link click condition needs to handle first url in list as no change event is fired

 ## March 3, 2021
 * Azure functions need to run at 6am UTC to run at midnight